Cerebral Contusions and Lacerations

 Cerebral contusions are bruises of the brain, usually caused by a direct, strong blow to the head.
 Cerebral lacerations are tears in brain tissue, caused by a foreign object or pushed-in bone fragment from a skull fracture.

 Contusions and lacerations may be very small, causing only minimal damage to the brain, with few symptoms or symptoms of minor head injury.
-However, with larger injuries, or if swelling or bleeding from a small injury is severe, people may have symptoms of severe head injury (see Severe head injury).
+However, if injuries are large or if swelling or bleeding from a small injury is severe, people may have symptoms of severe head injury.
 For example, people often are unconscious for a short time (such as a few minutes or less) or longer.
 When awake, people often are drowsy, confused, restless, or agitated.
 They may also have vomiting, seizures, or impaired balance or coordination.
 The ability to think, control emotions, move, feel, speak, see, hear, smell, and remember may be impaired.
 A more severe injury causes swelling within the brain, damaging brain tissue further.
 Herniation of the brain may result, sometimes leading to coma.